byzyworks/tridymake-mscs-edition/README.md

 ### **Common Options: `--log-level`**

-`--log-level`, simply put, controls the logging level of TridyDB, though outside of server mode, TridyDB intentionally doesn't log very much to avoid polluting the standard output with output not generated by deliberate Tridy commands such as `@get`.
+`--log-level`, simply put, controls the logging level of Tridymake, though outside of server mode, Tridymake intentionally doesn't log very much to avoid polluting the standard output with output not generated by deliberate Tridy commands such as `@get`.
 Therefore, it purpose is knowfully limited.

-TridyDB also logs to two text files, which are `logs/errors.log` and `logs/combined.log`, inside TridyDB's root folder.
+Tridymake also logs to two text files, which are `logs/errors.log` and `logs/combined.log`, inside Tridymake's root folder.

 `--log-level` notably is one of few options that expect one of only a couple possible string arguments (an enumeration, in other words).
 The possible values to give match NPM's own log levels, which are `error`, `warn`, `info`, `verbose`, `debug`, and `silly`, where each displays messages at its own level, along with that of all the levels before it.
 For instance, the default value, which is `info`, will display errors, warnings, and info-level notifications.